PoonLab/fluclades/README.md

 * `chainsaw-plot.R` - R script to visualize the number of subtrees produced by the edgewise clustering ("chainsaw") method as a function of the internal branch length cutoff.
 This script is applied to results obtained for protein sequence phylogenies reconstructed for all eight influenza A virus (IAV) genome segments, with an emphasis on hemagglutinin (HA) and neuraminidase (NA) proteins.

+* `coldates.R` - a simple R script that was used to generate Figure S1 (a barplot of the number of IAV sequences deposited to the GISAID database per year).

 * `chainsaw.py` - Python script implementing the edgewise clustering method.
 Requires Biopython.
 Running the script without any arguments prints a histogram summary of branch lengths to the console.